 - Agreeing to have your group's name (and logo if available) be printed alongside the many other ‘supporting organisations’.

-- Nominating an individual to be the contact point to coordinate participation in the May 4th assembly of supporting organisations.
+- Nominating an individual to be the contact point on this campaign.

-You can see the 122 organisations that have signed off by March 31st here.
+You can see the 122 organisations that have signed off so far here.